signalfx/integrations/signalfx-org-metrics/docs/sf.org.numDatapointsReceived.md

 One value per metric type, each representing the number of datapoints SignalFx received and processed.

-The sum of the values represents the total number of datapoints you sent to SignalFx minus any datapoints that were not accepted (i.e. `sf.org.numDatapointsDroppedExceededQuota`, `sf.org.numDatapointsDroppedThrottle`).
+The sum of the values represents the total number of datapoints you sent to SignalFx minus any datapoints that were not accepted due to limits exceeded.

-**NOTE FOR REVIEWERS: Confirm rewrite is OK to replace this original text: One value per metric type, each representing the number of datapoints SignalFx received after all throttling and filtering is done.**

 Dimension(s): `category, orgId`